amhoesk/max-Lyapunov-exponent/README.md

 ﻿# Max Lyapunov Exponent (for Biomechanics)

+**Summary:**

-Here we apply max Lyapunov exponent approach using the algorithm suggested by Rosenstein, 1993 with the modification suggested by Beaudette, 2016 to two different examples:
+The code computes max Lyapunov exponent approach using the algorithm suggested by Rosenstein, 1993 with the modification suggested by Beaudette, 2016 to two different examples:

 1. Calculating max Lyapunov exponent for recorded kinematic data of a repetitive handling task.
 2. Lorenz system.

+To view the validation, please execute "example.mlx".
+We employed this code to calculate spinal stability during repetitive lifting tasks.

 **Refs:**